 Added to this, if someone wanted to do anything really dramatic with the military, this would require getting it staffed through The Interagency Process.
 If Slow Rolling means sidetracking and delay, the Interagency is the elephant graveyard where most ideas—good or bad—go to die.

 If, for example, you want recklessly to remove all remaining US forces from Afghanistan, this would be staffed through all the onion layers of the Pentagon.
-Then it would be vetted through any other agencies that are interested or impacted.
+Then it would be vetted through any other agencies that are interested.
 This would include, for example, the National Security Council, the Department of State, the CIA, and probably a half-dozen others you wouldn’t think of, like Agriculture (opium crop substitution) or the FBI (international terrorism).

 And all of them have their own lawyers…

 You get the idea.
 65 days left in the Trump Administration?
-The Pentagon’s military staff with its battalions of lawyers won’t break a sweat derailing any last-minute shenanigans by the most feckless acting appointees.
+The Pentagon’s military staff with its battalions of lawyers won’t break a sweat derailing any last-minute shenanigans by even the most feckless acting appointees.

 So sleep easy, America.
 The bureaucrats are looking out for you.